ActivityWatch/activitywatch-old/README.md

  - Log tmux activity (Use `tmux server-info` and others to get data)
  - Log console commands
  - Android & iOS support

+## License
+ActivityWatch is not yet published under a license, but is likely to be published under the GPLv3 in the future.

 -----------------